South Carolina Eviction Notice

 5-Day Notice to Quit

-• Details: Tenants must pay all past due rent within five (5) judicial days or vacate the property.
-If the lease includes specific language regarding nonpayment, the landlord may initiate eviction proceedings without prior notice.
+Grounds: Nonpayment of rent.
+Therefore, this notice addresses the most common eviction scenario in rental properties.
+Details: Tenants must pay all past due rent within five (5) judicial days or vacate the property.
+However, if the lease includes specific language regarding nonpayment, the landlord may initiate eviction proceedings without prior notice.

 14-Day Notice to Comply or Vacate

-• Details: Tenants have fourteen (14) calendar days to correct the violation or vacate the premises.
-In cases of emergency violations, immediate action may be required.
+Grounds: Lease violations that are curable, such as health and safety issues or refusal to allow lawful entry.
+Consequently, this notice provides tenants with an opportunity to remedy correctable violations.
+Details: Tenants have fourteen (14) calendar days to correct the violation or vacate the premises.
+Additionally, in cases of emergency violations, immediate action may be required.

 30-Day Notice to Vacate